radicle-dev/radicle-client-services/README.md

 This ensures the API can read the org node's state.

+#### Bootstrapping

+It's generally useful for the org seed node to connect to a pre-existing node to replicate projects from and find peers.
+This is done via the `--bootstrap` flag.
+See `radicle-org-node --help` for details on the format.

+Any (seed) node will do as a bootstrap peer.
+Multiple bootstrap nodes may be specified by separating them with a `,`.

+#### Identity file

+Nodes on the Radicle peer-to-peer network are identified with a *Peer ID*, which is essentially an encoding of a public key.
+This identity needs to be specified on the CLI via the `--identity` flag, similar to SSH's `-i` flag.
+Specifically, the path to the private key file should be used.

+To generate a new private key, the `radicle-keyutil` utility may be used.
+The key may then be copied via `scp` to the remote host where the org seed service is running.

 #### Firewall configuration

 For `radicle-org-node`, a UDP port of your choosing should be opened.
 This port